 The first tool I tried was IBM’s Many Eyes.
 I found it quick, easy and intuitive to use.
 I just had to paste my data from a spreadsheet into the web-based interface.

 Many Eyes offered me a range of different ways to display the data, but the one that seemed most intuitive to me was a bubble chart.
-The whole process (once I had registered with the site) took about 15 minutes, and you can see the resulting infographic here.
+The whole process (once I had registered with the site) took about 15 minutes.

 Next, I used the same data with Tableau Public.
 This is the free version of a $999 piece of software.
 The limitation is that your infographic and data, once saved, are publicly viewable on the Tableau site.